Skip to content

 result = collection.search(query, k=10, nprobe=20)

-For IVF, nprobe is the number of clusters to scan.
+For IVF and SPANN, nprobe is the number of clusters to scan.
 Higher values improve recall and increase latency.

 Starting values: